splunk/public-o11y-docs/gdi/get-data-in/application/java/instrumentation/instrument-java-application.rst

 .. _enable_automatic_metric_collection:

-Enable metrics collection
+Activate metrics collection
 --------------------------------------

-To enable automatic metric collection, enable the metrics feature using a system property argument.
+To activate automatic metric collection, activate the metrics feature using a system property argument.
 You can also use the ``SPLUNK_METRICS_ENABLED`` environment variable.

 .. code-block:: bash
    :emphasize-lines: 2

    java -javaagent:./splunk-otel-javaagent.jar \
-   -Dsplunk.metrics.enabled=true \
+   -Dsplunk.metrics.activated=true \
    -jar <myapp>.jar

 If your metrics endpoint is different than the default value, set the ``SPLUNK_METRICS_ENDPOINT`` environment variable.
 See :ref:`metrics-configuration-java` for more information.

-.. note:: If you enable memory profiling, metrics collection is enabled automatically and cannot be disabled.
+.. note:: If you activate memory profiling, metrics collection is activated automatically and cannot be deactivated.

 .. _ignore_endpoints_java: